-For many residents of Maryland’s Takoma/Langley Crossroads, a diverse, largely immigrant community, food that was fresh, local, healthy, and affordable was simply out of reach – until, that is, Crossroads opened its seasonal farmers market in 2007.
-It was the first market in Maryland to accept federal nutrition benefits and the first in the country to match those benefits with coupons of equal value – an innovative model that has been replicated in 500 locations around the country.
-In addition, Crossroads’ Healthy Eating Program educates students and parents at three elementary schools about what healthy eating really means, and its Microenterprise Training Program helps entrepreneurs explore opportunities for food-related businesses in the community.
-Your contribution today puts fresh food on someone’s table tomorrow.
+For many residents of Maryland’s Takoma/Langley Crossroads, a diverse, largely immigrant community, food that was fresh, local, healthy, and affordable was simply out of reach – until Crossroads opened its seasonal farmers market in 2007.
+It was the first in Maryland to accept federal nutrition benefits and first in the country to match them with tokens of equal value – a model that has been replicated at hundreds of farmers markets nationwide.
+Crossroads’ Healthy Eating Program shares with students and parents at local schools, community gardens, and the Crossroads Farmers Market, strategies for incorporating local produce into their daily diets.
+Its Microenterprise Development Program helps entrepreneurs overcome barriers as they develop food businesses and its shared-use community kitchen provides an affordable means of production.
+Feeding hungry people, promoting healthy eating, and supporting local farmers or new food businesses: Crossroads does it all.

 Headquarters: MD-Montgomery County